Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 *** 2. Enable/Disable alignment checks for custom NPCs (not available for IWD:EE) ***

 By default installed NPCs won't always join or follow the party right away.
-If their goals don't align with yours they might ask for a fee or outright refuse to join.
+If their goals don't align with the party's they might ask for a fee or outright refuse to join.

 This check is only performed when asked to join or follow the first time.
 Subsequent requests are always accepted.